How-to guides

 - Archive backup frequency is recommended at 1 hour.
 Selecting 5 minutes, 10 minutes, or 30 minutes may affect DB performance

-- If Audit is set, DB performance may degrade
+- Enabling Audit may degrade DB performance

-- Parameters can be modified after the service creation is completed, and after modification a DB Restart is required
+- Parameters can be modified after the service creation is completed, and a DB restart is required after modification

 DB Collation Select Data sorting method - A command that specifies the data sorting and comparison method, and the result of the operation may differ depending on the setting.

 Time zone Required Standard time zone to be used by the Database Table.
-Microsoft SQL Server (DBaaS) Database configuration items- Enter additional information area, input or select the required information.
+Microsoft SQL Server(DBaaS) Database configuration items

 Category Required or notDetailed description Tag Select Add Tag - Up to 50 can be added per resource